The National Academy of Sports Medicine is a leader in the fitness industry when it comes to personal training certifications.

 These pillars include power, strength, and stabilization.

-This is what makes NASM such a hit.
-The OTP model allows trainers to really open up their career options.
+This is what makes NASM such a hit with fitness professionals.
+The OTP training model allows trainers to really open up their career options.

 That’s because while most certs allow you to deal with just general population groups, NASM CPT equips you with the tools to work with anyone from the typical gym-goer, all the way to elite athletes.